ZhangSteven/clamc_yield_report/YieldCalculation.md

 # Yield Calculation

-The final output of yield calculation contains 8 columns like below:
+The output of yield calculation looks like below.
+The following output needs to be calculated in two scenarios: with cash and without cash.

 Period | Realized Return | Total Return | Average NAV | Realized Return Rate | Total Return Rate
 -------|-----------------|--------------|-------------|----------------------|-------------------